-Planned PHSE and SRE will include 'healthy and respectful behaviours'.
+Planned PHSE and Relationships Education, Relationships and Sex Education and Health Education will include a number of safeguarding issues as set out in the DfE statutory guidance.
 This will be appropriate to pupils' age and stage of development.
 It will also be underpinned by the school's behaviour policy and pastoral support system.